 The CTC has a phase-out component, but the AGI amounts are much higher as of tax year 2018.
 The phase-out starts at $200,000 for a single taxpayer and $400,000 for joint filers.
 The higher phaseout levels allow more taxpayers to take advantage of the CTC.

-Keep in mind, however, that the increased CTC — as well as the increased refundable portion of the credit — are currently set to expire after December 31, 2025.
+Keep in mind, however, that the increased CTC — as well as the increased refundable portion of the credit — is currently set to expire after December 31, 2025.
 Parents and guardians also must provide the Social Security number (SSN) for the child.
 This rule was put in place to ensure the children are U.S. citizens.

 Non-child dependent credit